Anti-waste law (AGEC) for a circular economy: what has been achieved?

 2. Recycling is good, but reusing is better! 🛠️

 Another innovation is the famous reparability index.
 Basically, each new electronic device is now graded on its ability to be repaired.
-A bit like a teacher's grade, except that if your washing machine scores less than 5, it's a bad sign for the environment (and your wallet). 🧑🔧
+A bit like a teacher's grade, except that if your washing machine scores less than 5, it's a bad sign for the environment (and for your wallet). 🧑🔧

 3. AGEC and the recycling headache: Mission impossible?

-And then there's the thorny issue of plastic bottles.
+And then there's the thorny subject of plastic bottles.
 The law aims to introduce a deposit system for these bottles, as in the days when you could return your cans for a small change.
 It sounds vintage, but it's also ultra-efficient.
 However, it's taking a long time to set up, and discussions between the government and the industry are dragging on.
 Between you and me, it's a bit like an episode of Game of Thrones: everyone wants the throne, but no one wants to give ground.

 AGEC: super-law or smoke and mirrors?